J-1 Visa Registered Nurse Supervisor Jobs

 Does the two-year home residency requirement apply to nurse supervisor exchange visitors?

 It can.
 The two-year home residency requirement applies to J-1 participants whose programs are funded by their home government or the U.S. government, or if the occupation appears on the Exchange Visitor Skills List for their home country.
 Many countries include nursing on that list.
-Check your home country's listing before accepting a host placement, since this requirement affects your path to an H-1B or green card afterward.
+Check your home country's listing before accepting a host placement, since this requirement affects your path to an H-1B visa or green card afterward.

 How do I find U.S. hospitals that are set up to host J-1 nurse supervisors?